schnatterer/termux-scripts/README.md

 By default a number of folders (caching, temp, trackers, etc.) are excluded to speed up backup and restore.
 See [rclone-data-filter.txt](scripts/backup/rclone-data-filter.txt) for details.

+# Alternatives

+* [Neo-Backup](https://github.com/NeoApplications/Neo-Backup) Looks promising and much more convenient to use an app.
+But needs to create a local backup that then can be uploaded: Takes longer and requires twice the space :/
+* Similar scripts, but remote via adb (still require root, last commit 2013): ART https://xdaforums.com/t/tools-zips-scripts-android-backup-and-restore-tools-multiple-devices-platforms.4016617/, https://community.e.foundation/t/how-to-do-a-restore-back-up-from-seedvault/39603/2, remote backup